Retropikzel/compile-r7rs/README.md

 The scripts searches for .sld files in given paths, compiles them if needed and combines them with the main script to form something that can be run on it's own.
-Meaning that the only thing the person running the things needs, might be, the Scheme implementation.
+Meaning that the only thing the person running the things needs, might be, the Scheme implementation, Java, or nothing.